Largest Inscribed Rectangles in Geometric Convex Sets: Evaluation and Illustrative Examples

-This paper considered both problems of finding MVAIR (MAAIR) and MVIR (MAIR) inside a convex set.
-Unlike most of the literature, that considers this set to be a polygon (a set of linear inequalities), this paper relaxes this set to be any geometric convex body that is expressible in a finite number of convex inequalities.
+In this paper we considered both problems of finding MVAIR (MAAIR) and MVIR (MAIR) inside a convex set.
+Unlike most of the literature, that considers this set to be a polygon (a set of linear inequalities), this paper relaxes this constraint and allows the set to be any geometric convex body that is expressible in a finite number of convex inequalities.
 Such convex sets include polytopes (polygons), ellipsoids, and the intersection of convex sets such as the intersection of ellipses and halfspaces or the bounded intersection of the epigraph of convex parabolas with ellipses and halfspaces.
 The MVIR problem is formulated as a non-convex optimization problem, while a convex optimization problem is developed for the MVAIR problem, both models in higher dimensions.
 The models can also be easily generalized to the cases of finding other inscribed geometric shapes.
-The proposed algorithm finds an $\varepsilon$-approximation to the MVAIR in a convex set in $\mathcal{O}((d^3+d^2 n) \sqrt{n}\log \frac{n}{\varepsilon})$ time, where $d$ is the dimension, $n$ is the number of inequalities defining the convex set.
-This can be rounded to optimality in a polynomial number of elementary operations in terms of $d$ by choosing a small enough $\varepsilon$.
-For finding MAIR in a 2D convex set, a parametric approach is developed that helps us to find the optimal MAAIR in any given direction of axes, which can be used as a subroutine to compute $(1-\varepsilon)$-approximation to MAIR in $\mathcal{O}(\varepsilon^{-1} n \sqrt{n} (\log n +2L))$ time, where $L$ is the size of the problem defined as the binary input length of the problem, i.e., the number of bits needed to encode the problem.
-When the convex set is a polygon the running time can be improved to $\mathcal{O}(\varepsilon^{-1}\log n)$.
-For the special case of convex polygons our algorithm works faster than Knauer \etal's algorithm \cite{knauer2012largest} and in cases where a highly accurate solution for practical size polygons is needed, it also outperforms Cabello \etal's algorithm \cite{cabello2016finding}.
+The proposed algorithm finds a $(1-\varepsilon)$--approximation to the MVAIR in a convex set in $\mathcal{O}((d^3+d^2 n) \sqrt{n}\log \frac{n}{\varepsilon})$ time, where $d$ is the dimension, $n$ is the number of inequalities defining the convex set.
+For finding MAIR in a 2D convex set, a parametric approach is developed that helps us to find a $(1-\varepsilon)$--approximation to the MAAIR in any given direction of axes in $\mathcal{O}(n \sqrt{n}\log \frac{n}{\varepsilon})$ time, which can be used as a subroutine to compute a $(1-\varepsilon)$--approximation to MAIR in $\mathcal{O}(\varepsilon^{-1} n \sqrt{n} \log \frac{n}{\varepsilon})$ time.
+Using a geometric approach we improve this to $\mathcal{O}(\varepsilon^{-1/2}T_C+\varepsilon^{-1}\log\varepsilon^{-1/2})$.
+For the special case of convex polygons our geometric algorithms with time complexities of $\mathcal{O}(\varepsilon^{-1}\log n)$ and $\mathcal{O}(\varepsilon^{-1/2}\log n+\varepsilon^{-1}\log\varepsilon^{-1/2})$ work faster than Cabello \etal's algorithm \cite{cabello2016finding}, which is the previous best known result.